wangtao34/academic11/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-He is currently pursuing a master’s degree at Lanzhou University (Ubiquitous Awareness and Intelligent Solutions Lab，UAIS), China.
+He is currently pursuing a master’s degree at Lanzhou University (Ubiquitous Awareness and Intelligent Solutions Lab, UAIS), China.
 He received the bachelor’s degree from Zhengzhou University, China, in 2018.
 He is also a guest student at the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences in 2019.
 His research focuses on bioelectrical signal processing and automated mental disorder detection.